header logo

-Of the worst defenders in football
+List of the worst defenders in football ever

-Of the worst defenders in football
+List of the worst defenders in football ever

 The worst defenders in football - Top 10